node-class-may-2023/ComIT_Node/javascript.md

 > As a `multi-paradigm` language, JavaScript supports `event-driven`, `functional`, and `imperative (including object-oriented and prototype-based)` > programming styles.

-> `Initially only implemented client-side in web browsers`, JavaScript engines `are now embedded in many other types of host software, including server-side in web servers and databases`, and in non-web programs such as word processors and PDF software, and in runtime environments that make > JavaScript available for writing mobile and desktop applications, including desktop widgets.
+> `Initially only implemented client-side in web browsers`, JavaScript engines `are now embedded in many other types of host software, including server-side in web servers and databases`, and in non-web programs such as word processors and PDF software, and in runtime environments that make > JavaScript aconst person = {
+  name: 'Nico',
+  age: 38
+}

+const properties = Object.keys(person);

+person.forEach(function(property) {
+  console.log(person[property]);
+});
+vailable for writing mobile and desktop applications, including desktop widgets.

 * This definition comes from [Wikipedia - JavaScript](https://en.wikipedia.org/wiki/JavaScript) document
 * Over this course we'll try to figure out what this means and how it works